adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 #### SGD and bells and whistles

 **Vanilla update**.
 The simplest form of update is to change the parameters along the negative gradient direction (since the gradient indicates the direction of increase, but we usually wish to minimize a loss function).
-Assuming a vector of parameters `x` and the gradient `dx`, the simplest update has the form:
+Assuming a vector of parameters $x$ and the gradient $dx$, the simplest update has the form:

 ```python
 # Vanilla update
 x += - learning_rate * dx
 ```

-where `learning_rate` is a hyperparameter - a fixed constant.
+where $learning\_rate$ is a hyperparameter - a fixed constant.
 When evaluated on the full dataset, and when the learning rate is low enough, this is guaranteed to make non-negative progress on the loss function.

 **Momentum update** is another approach that almost always enjoys better converge rates on deep networks.
 This update can be motivated from a physical perspective of the optimization problem.
 In particular, the loss can be interpreted as the height of a hilly terrain (and therefore also to the potential energy since $U = mgh$).
 The optimization process can then be seen as simulating a particle sliding down the hilly landscape.